divaricatum/cl-faq/README.md

 <span id="s16q3"></span>

-### Why do I get crash reports when running 32-bit PPC Allegro CL?
+### Q. Why do I get crash reports when running 32-bit PPC Allegro CL?

 This is a known bug in Mac OS X. Programs which catch Unix-style signals and handle them will still result in "crash" reports being generated